truefinder/dochizame/README.md

 * [xcode] - Apple's developer tool
 * [node.js] - Javascript runtime

-# Installation
+# Compilation

-Open Dochizame.app on your Mac
+Open Dochizame.app with Qt Creator on your Mac and Compile it